 Research the builder’s reputation with the Better Business Bureau or the state attorney general to see if they have any complaints filed against them.
-You can do this on websites like Google My Business, Angie’s List, Yelp, and Facebook.
+You can do this on websites like Google Business Profile, Angie’s List, Yelp, and Facebook.

 When you’re looking at the builder’s reviews and social media profiles, Cooley suggests buyers pay attention to how the builder communicates with someone who bought their home after closing.
 A good builder who stands behind their work will reach out to buyers and remedy any problems that may arise.

 Moreover, don’t be afraid to actually have a conversation with your potential builder.
 Ask about their previous developments, ask if there are common issues with building a home in your area (anything from weather conditions to material accessibility can be a major factor), and ask if they have any vacant or model properties you can walk through.
 In short, be proactive!

 Your agent, too, can help you determine if there are specific questions or concerns you should address before committing to a particular builder.

 Step 6: Research the builder’s developments